kgisl/project-ideas/ias/KITE_CMVO.md

 8. Genius occurs frequently in the document.
 What gives?
 9. What is the purpose of this document?
 Is it well received by the stakeholders of the organisation?
 10. Why focus on the traits of students to be transformed?
 Transformation will focus on which traits?
-11. What has "God" (தெய்வம்) to do with our mission?
-Why not remain spiritually agnostic and therefore more inclusive?
+11. What has "God" (தெய்வம்) to do with our operating culture?
+Why not remain spiritually agnostic and be more inclusive?
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk3NzI2NDMzOSwxNzYzNzk2OTM5LDMxND
+eyJoaXN0b3J5IjpbNTI0NDQ4NjgxLDE3NjM3OTY5MzksMzE0OT
-k0NDY2NywtMTYzNDE3NjQ3OCwtMTQzNTA2ODUxNCwtNjI5Nzgx
+Q0NjY3LC0xNjM0MTc2NDc4LC0xNDM1MDY4NTE0LC02Mjk3ODEy
-MjkxLDE4MjEyNTU0NDQsLTExMjk0NDA1NiwtMTQ3Mzk3NjQwMS
+OTEsMTgyMTI1NTQ0NCwtMTEyOTQ0MDU2LC0xNDczOTc2NDAxLD
-wxMTI3NDEzMzcyXX0=
+ExMjc0MTMzNzJdfQ==
 -->